Founder and Benefactor

 Ditchley occupied a special place in Sir David’s heart, but it was not his only philanthropic venture.
 He also set up the Twenty First Century Trust to bring together young professionals of promise from around the world.
 Of particular note to the transatlantic community are his gifts to the United States.
 In 1976, to mark the bicentenary, Sir David presented the Ditchley Bells, a peal of bells replicating those of Westminster Abbey, which now hang in the Old Post Office Tower in Washington DC; and a splendid set of tapestry paintings depicting the D-Day Landings, which are displayed in one of the Pentagon’s main corridors.

 Sir David Wills was appointed MBE in 1946, CBE in 1971 and KBE in 1980.
 He was High Sheriff of Oxfordshire in 1961.
 He passed away in 1999 and is a much missed founder and benefactor.
-His widow, Lady Wills, is the Ditchley Foundation’s Honorary Life President and his daughter, Dr Catherine Wills, is closely involved as a Trustee of the Foundation.
+His daughter, Dr Catherine Wills, is closely involved as a Trustee of the Foundation.
 The Foundation continues to benefit from the Wills family’s strong support and generosity.